umbrellio/gbot/README.md

   tag:                                 # Specify who will be tagged in messenger
     approvers: false                   # Tag approvers or not (default - false)
     author: false                      # Tag author of PR or not (default - false)
+    commenters: false                  # Tag thread commenters or not (default - false)
+  diffs: false                         # Show changed lines count or not (default - false)
 ```

 ## Contributing